jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: What happens to the character brought in by Pixie if I want to RFG it with Singularity?

+A: Both trigger "At end of turn" when there are multiple triggers that trigger at the same time, you get to decide the order.
+So yes, you can use Singularity to "save" the character brought in by Pixie.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q:

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 *Set: Crossover Vol. 2*